This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 If the above circumstances do not apply to you, a Debt Agreement will usually be unsuitable and you should investigate other options.

 In either case try to make informal arrangements with your creditors first and make sure you understand the consequences of entering a Debt Agreement and the risks of not completing it.
-You should also note that you will have trouble refinancing a secured loan, such as a home loan, once you are in a Debt Agreement.
+You should also note that you will have trouble obtaining credit or refinancing once you are in a Debt Agreement.
 Always get advice from an independent Financial Counsellor first.

 Ted & Josie are married with four children.
 Ted works as a storeman and earns $25,000 p.a.
 Josie was working as an administration officer but that job ended a few months ago.
 Since then it has been impossible for Ted & Josie to keep up with their loan repayments.
 Ted & Josie feel that they are just slipping further and further behind and will never catch up.
 Ted & Josie are considering going bankrupt.
 Then they see an advertisement saying: “Are you having trouble paying your debts – there is a way you can get released without going bankrupt!
 Call now.”

 Josie rings and makes an appointment for herself and Ted.
 At the meeting, the consultant tells them they meet the criteria to get a Debt Agreement.
 They are given a handout on Debt Agreements and told to read it.
 If they want to go ahead the cost is $1500 up front.
 Ted and Josie both say they don’t have a $1500.
 The consultant says don’t worry just stop making the loan repayments and pay the fee in instalments.
 Ted & Josie do this and then get a letter stating that their creditors have rejected the Debt Agreement twice and the Debt Agreement cannot go ahead.
 Now Ted & Josie are further behind in their loan repayments and feel they have no choice but to go Bankrupt.